Linus-J/Linus-J/README.md

 @Linus-J
-- Interested in statistical algorithms.
+- Interested in statistical algorithms 📈